elegant-scipy/elegant-scipy/markdown/ch1.markdown

 If we store MRI values over time, we might need a 4D NumPy array.

 For now, we'll stick to 2D data.
-Later chapters will introduce higher-D data and will teach you to write code that works for data of any number of dimensions!
+Later chapters will introduce higher-dimensional data and will teach you to write code that works for data of any number of dimensions!

 ### Why use ndarrays as opposed to Python lists?